IDMEFv2/.github/profile/README.md

 # This wiki is not maintained anymore please visit : [https://www.idmefv2.org](https://www.idmefv2.org)
 # for recent information about the IDMEFv2 Task Force

+# IDMEfv2 Software is still available on the GitHub repositories.

 ## Welcome to the official Idmefv2 Standardisation Initiative Taskforce